 Lawyers and Migration Agents

 Anti-Slavery Australia utilises an extensive pro bono lawyers’ network to supplement our onsite lawyers.
 Members range from lawyers at large commercial law firms, to sole practitioners and barristers.
 If you are a qualified legal professional or migration agent and would like to assist our work please send an email attaching your CV and brief description of how you think you could contribute to our organisation contact us.

-Additionally, we take on a limited number of Practical Legal Training (PLT) students each semester.
-You can find out about available PLT positions on our Jobs page.
-PLT students have a higher level of involvement in our legal practice than other law students.
-Unfortunately, due to our limited resources, all PLT placements are unpaid.
+We take on a limited number of Practical Legal Training (PLT) students each semester to provide research assistance for casework and policy work and assist with office and file management.
+Due to our limited resources, all PLT placements are unpaid.
 If you are a student who will be undertaking your PLT within the next 6 months and would like to explore the possibility of completing your placement with Anti-Slavery Australia, please contact us.

-Currently, there are victims of slavery and trafficking in Australia in need of basic assistance and services other than legal services.
+Some victims of slavery and trafficking in Australia need basic assistance and services that lie outside our legal system.
 People who have recently experienced slavery or human trafficking are often in crisis in several areas of their lives.
 They may be homeless, in immigration detention or prison, living in a shelter, hospitalised or living with others in the community.

 In addition to and legal services, victims need long-term care and support in the following areas:

 - education services.

 - specialised and preventive health care.

 - mental health services, peer counselling.